dummy-ilh/MINE/Regression/Logistic/0_index.md

 ## 2. INTUITION

-Think of linear regression as a **ruler** — it measures things on an infinite scale, stretching in both directions forever.

-Classification problems don't need a ruler.
-They need something more like a **dimmer switch that's capped between fully off (0) and fully on (1)**.
-You want a tool whose output can *only* live between 0 and 1, no matter what garbage input values you throw at it.

 Logistic regression exists because we needed a way to say: *"Take the same kind of linear combination of inputs you'd use in linear regression, but force the output to always behave like a probability."*

 ## 3. SIMPLE FORMULA (no notation yet — just the numeric problem)

-Let's just show what goes wrong with actual numbers using linear regression on a classification problem.

 Say we're predicting whether someone churns (1) or stays (0), using **"number of complaints filed"** as the only feature.